tecangenomics/fq_base_shifter/README.md

 When running with the -h option, a list of possible options are provided.
 Below are explanations of these options:
 ```
 Required
--si/-di: These are the input source and destination files. di is not needed if -dm is set to 2
+-d: file to add sequence to (e.g. R1 file)
+-s: file to get sequences from (e.g. an I1 file containing UMIs)
+-o: output file name

 Optional
--so/-do: These are the outputs for the source and destination files.
-If they are not specified, a corresponding file is not created.
-         E.g. if -so is included and -do is NOT included, only a file with bases removed from the source file is generated
--sp: An integer corresponding to the number of bases to move from the source sequence.
-     A positive number corresponds to moving the bases from the 5' end and a negative the 3' end.
+-s_len: length of the source sequence to extract. a positive integer means to pull from 5' end and a negative integer means to pull from 3' end
-     Defaults to -6
--dm: Where are we moving sequences to and from?
-Set to 1 to indicated that sequences are being moved between existing
-     source and destination file.
-Set to 2 to move sequences from the source file to a new/nonexistent destination file (be careful, as
-     existing filenames matching -do will be overwritten).
-     Defaults to 2
--dl: Either 3 or 5.
-Corresponds to whether we want the sequence to be moved to the 3' or 5' end of
-     the destination fastq file.
-     Defaults to 5
+-d_loc: location to place the shifted sequence. set to 5 to move source sequence (e.g. UMIs) to 5' end and set to 3 to move sequence to 3' end
 ```
 ---